lemuelkumarga/bible-network/README.md

 * <span class="hl">Name Disambiguation</span>: There may be some names which are the same, but correspond to different individuals.
 One example would be King Saul and Paul's former name.
 * <span class="hl">Name Matching</span>: At the same time, there are some entities which are represented by different names (Abraham and Abram).
 Merging these two entities into one may provide a more accurate representation of the entities' connections with one another.
 * <span class="hl">Pronoun Disambiguation</span>: This is a difficult task, but can potentially yield to huge changes in the network.
 For example, the Epistles genre are letters written by an author, hence there is a significant usage of the word "I".
 Replacing these pronouns with the actual entity will uncover numerous relationships that were overlooked.
-* <span class="hl">Distance Definition</span>: We currently define the existence of a relationship exists if two words are near each other.
+* <span class="hl">Distance Definition</span>: We currently define the existence of a relationship if two words are near each other.
 Perhaps there could be a better way of defining that?